Tuesday 1st September 12:00am - Wednesday 30th September 11:59pm

-Wednesday 10th May 3:30pm - 6:30pm
+Wednesday 23rd September 3:30pm - 7:30pm

 Backyard burning contributes to air pollution and can cause respiratory problems.
 Smoke may also impact neighbours, particularly in urban areas.
 There are other preferred methods for disposing of green waste including:

 There are conditions under which owners or occupiers of certain properties may burn dead and dry vegetation from property maintenance at particular times of the year.